iszczesniak/cpp/memory/index.md

 Even if constructors are elided, they must be defined because depending on the type of the returned value, the standard allows a compiler not to elide constructors.
-In the example below, remove the constructors by removing the comments to see the compilation fail.
+In the example below, remove the copy constructor by removing the comment to see the compilation fail.
 Also, in the exceptional use cases discussed further below, elision does not apply.